dantemogrim/Electric/README.md

 ## Coding languages
 - CSS
 - HTML
 - JavaScript

 ## Instructions
+If you want to see the result try [this link](https://thelightcycle.netlify.app/), otherwise you can do the following:

 1. Clone or fork this repository to your computer.
 2. Open up your terminal and cd into the project folder.